100 iconic moments from music history

 Taylor Swift gets Apple to pay artists

-The singer dropped "Lemonade" with no advance notice as both an HBO film and an album in April 2016.
+Beyoncé dropped "Lemonade" with no advance notice—as both an HBO film and an album—in April 2016.
 The record sold 485,000 copies in its first week and it debuted at the top of the charts.
-It would make her the first artist to ever have "six consecutive studio albums debut at #1," according to Jon Bream of the Star Tribune.
+It made her the first artist to have "six consecutive studio albums debut at #1," according to Jon Bream of the Star Tribune.

 Kendrick Lamar wins Pulitzer Prize in music